What is the Current Account?

 1. Net Income

-Direct transfer Include direct foreign aid from the government to another country, as well as any money sent from workers in one country back to family/friends in their home country.
-Foreign direct investments are also included in this component, which covers any investments made into ventures or assets in another country.
+Direct transfers include direct foreign aid from the government to another country and any money sent from workers in one country back to family/friends in their home country.
+Foreign direct investments are also included in this component, covering any investments made into ventures or assets in another country.

 Trade makes up the largest part of the (current) account, the trade (buying and selling) of goods and services between countries.

-Asset income focuses on the rise and fall of assets within a country, which includes things such as securities, real estate, reserves (both from central banks or reserves held by the government), and bank deposits.
-The success or failure of the assets held leads to the increases and decreases in asset income.
+Asset income focuses on the rise and fall of assets within a country, including securities, real estate, reserves (both from central banks or reserves held by the government), and bank deposits.
+The success or failure of the assets held leads to increases or decreases in asset income.

 The current account is an important metric for any country because it measures current trade activities, direct investments, and the success of assets held by residents of the country.
-It is also important as one part of the system of balance of payments that a country uses to accurately gauge its financial surpluses or deficits.
+It is also important as one part of the balance of payments that a country uses to gauge its financial surpluses or deficits accurately.